007revad/Synology_SHR_switch/README.md

 ### What is RAID F1

+RAID F1 is Synology's RAID 5 for all flash (SSD) storage pools.
+F stands for flash, and 1 stands for 1-disk resiliency and 1-parity.

+See Synology's <a href="https://global.download.synology.com/download/Document/Software/WhitePaper/Firmware/DSM/All/enu/Synology_RAID_F1_WP.pdf">RAID F1 whitepaper</a>

-<a href="https://www.insight.com/en_US/content-and-resources/2017/01112017-rethinking-raid-in-all-flash-environments.html">Synology RAID F1: Rethinking RAID in all-Flash Environments</a>
+Also see: <a href="https://www.insight.com/en_US/content-and-resources/2017/01112017-rethinking-raid-in-all-flash-environments.html">Synology RAID F1: Rethinking RAID in all-Flash Environments</a>

 <p align="center">Switch to RAID F1</p>
 <p align="center"><img src="/images/raidf1_shr-switch1.png"></p>